greg-raven/Impeachment-Chronicles/_posts/2024-09-04-mccains-son-voting-for-harris.md

 "McCain to Remove Arlington Footage From Campaign Ad," an *LA Times* headline read from Nov.
 12, 1999.

-"Republican presidential candidate Sen. John McCain will remove footage of Arlington National Cemetery from his campaign’s biographical television ad," the report read.
+"Republican presidential candidate Sen. John McCain will remove footage of Arlington National Cemetery from his campaign's biographical television ad," the report read.

-"The Army said this week that the Arizonan’s campaign did not ask permission to film him at the cemetery.
+"The Army said this week that the Arizonan's campaign did not ask permission to film him at the cemetery.
 Any request to do so would have been denied because partisan activity is banned at Army installations, the Army said," the *LA Times* reported at the time.

 "'It just blows me away.
 These men and women that are laying in the ground there have no choice' of whether to be a backdrop for a political campaign," he said, according to CNN.